natenka/pyneng-book-en/docs/source/book/04_data_structures/string_format.rst

     In [1]: "interface FastEthernet0/{}".format('1')
     Out[1]: 'interface FastEthernet0/1'

-A special symbol ``{}`` indicates that the value that is passed to format() method is placed here.
-Each pair of curly brackets represents one place for the substitution.
+A special symbol ``{}`` indicates that the value that is passed to ``format`` method is placed here.
+Each pair of curly braces represents one place for the substitution.

-Values that are placed in curly brackets may be of different types.
+Values that are placed in curly braces may be of different types.
 For example, it can be a string, number or list:

 .. code:: python